 Students must cite sources in all assignments, tests and exams.
 Students will not receive credit for work that does not appropriately cite sources.
 If a student uses information from a source, but does not cite the source, the student will receive a zero for that assignment and may be suspended or expelled.
 Late Work Policy:

 - Graded assignments must be completed and submitted no later than midnight on the due date.
 Teachers will post late work policies in their courses.
-They may choose to assign a penalty for late work of up to 20%. - A zero will be entered the Monday after an assignment is due. - Students will be able to submit late assignments after a zero is assigned; however, teachers may choose to give an alternative assignment or award partial points. - For computer-scored quizzes that are late, the student will need to contact the teacher before they will be allowed to take the quiz. - For computer-scored tests that are late, the learning coach will need to contact the teacher before they will be allowed to retake the test.
+They may choose to assign a penalty for late work of up to 20%. - A 55% will be entered the Monday after an assignment is due. - Students will be able to submit late assignments after a 55% is assigned; however, teachers may choose to give an alternative assignment or award partial points. - For computer-scored quizzes that are late (end of quarter), the student will need to contact the teacher before they will be allowed to take the quiz. - For computer-scored tests that are late (end of quarter), the student will need to contact the teacher before they will be allowed to retake the test.